Hubear-MUC/Compilable/readme.txt

-The code of this version was equipped with an empty remark to place some code between the curly brackets of main().
+Compilable 6.0

+The comment in the function body got equipped with an asterisk to make it look more nice.

 The program just needs to be invoked.

-The program does not perform any action yet.
+The program does not perform any action because the main()- function just contains a comment.